datanav/docs/index.rst

     **Sesam Talk**

     Our new product, giving SaaS vendors the opportunity to offer customers a simple solution for synchronizing their business data with a user-friendly interface.
-No setup or developement needed.
+No setup or development needed.

     .. link-button:: talk/index
             :type: ref